nosarthur/gita/README.md

 Here `repo-name(s)` is optional, and absence means all repos.
 For example,

-- `gita super myrepo1 commit -am 'fix a bug'` executes `git commit -am 'fix a bug'` for `myrepo1`
-- `gita super checkout master` puts all repos on the master branch (also see the customization example)
+- `gita super checkout master` puts all repos on the master branch
-- `gita super frontend_repo backend_repo checkout new-feature` puts the two chosen repos on the `new-feature` branch
+- `gita super frontend-repo backend-repo commit -am 'implement a new feature'` executes `git commit -am 'implement a new feature'` for `frontend-repo` and `backend-repo`

 ## Requirements

 Gita requires Python 3.6 or higher, due to the use of [f-string](https://www.python.org/dev/peps/pep-0498/) and [asyncio module](https://docs.python.org/3.6/library/asyncio.html).

 Under the hood, gita uses subprocess to run git commands/aliases.
-Thus the git version may matter.
+Thus the installed git version may matter.
-I have git `1.8.3.1`, `2.17.2`, and `2.20.1` on my machines, and their results are consistent.
+I have git `1.8.3.1`, `2.17.2`, and `2.20.1` on my machines, and their results agree.
 Newer git is faster though.

 ## Installation